MicrosoftDocs/OfficeDocs-O365ITPro/yammer/integrate-yammer-with-other-apps/build-faq-using-flow-yammer-azure.md

    ![Knowledge base showing how new question is added](../media/kb/qna-maker-2-2.png)

     > [!NOTE]
-> If you ask the same question again, you will get the answer im../media/kbtely.
+    > If you ask the same question again, you will get the answer immediately.

 3. Ask a question that is not in the knowledge base:
 **Can we create a live event in a Yammer group?**